mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Pomri's saffa went in first, and Bavle stopped Melna's saffa.

-  "And you two be on your best behavior.
-I don't want to jump in the water to save some kid who can't swim."

-  "We will," Melna said, still a little annoyed at the two.
+  "Now you two, keep a watchful eye.
+All sorts of trouble is brewing lately."

+  "Thank you for letting us know.
+We'll remain vigilant while we're here," she responded with an unmistakeable kind of sincerity.
+A curiosity pulled her focus toward the woman's clothes, catching a glimpse of a healing wound on her chest.

+  "Bavle," she asked passing while underneath the gate.
+Will you be okay?" she asked, careful to avoid making her uncomfortable.

+  Bavle chortled and quickly pulled her clothing tighter around her chest, "Yes we'll be okay.
+It takes more than a bit of cold to make the Rudjanese quiver."

-  They passed through the giant iron gate and immediately entered onto a pier of a bustling market of small ships lit by oil lanterns bobbing to and fro from their latch points on each end of the bows and sterns.
+  Melna bowed in respect and implored Linyu to do so while they bid farewell to the keeper who had already turned to close the gate.
+They passed through two sets of the giant iron gates and immediately entered onto a pier of a bustling market of small ships lit by oil lanterns bobbing to and fro from their latch points on each end of the bows and sterns.